AdRoll/baker/content/en/docs/How Tos/create_input.md

 To test an input component we suggest two main paths:

 * test the component in isolation, calling the `Run` function
-* test the input at high-level, running a complete Baker topology
+* write an higher-level test by running a complete Baker topology

 Regardless of the chosen path, two additional unit tests are always suggested: